ablank/ime/README.md

     - A known issue with mediaelement...
 I'll squash the bug if I can find it.

 - Mediaelement controls are unavailable for Vimeo content.
-    - API changed, need to update scripts.
+    - API changed, need to update scripts...